dsdanielpark/ExceptNotifier/README.md

 <Br>

 ### AI Debugging
-If you have Openai's model name and API key in any application, you can get information and *examples* for debugging OpenAI ChatGPT.
+If you have Openai's model name and API key in any application, you can get information and *debugging examples* for debugging OpenAI ChatGPT.
 - [OPEN AI API](https://platform.openai.com/docs/introduction)